View of Split on a 3-Day Split, Itinerary, Croatia

 Getting To Split, Croatia

 Well-connected by plane, boat and bus, Split is a logical stop on any trip to Croatia.
+The Split Airport (SPU) is served seasonally by major European airlines and low-cost carriers.
+Read our advice for Finding Cheap Flights, then hop over to Skyscanner and book that trip!

-The Split Airport (SPU) is located outside the city and is served by major European airlines and low-cost carriers (although, fewer flights come and go in the off-season).
-There is a frequent Split airport shuttle bus that transports visitors to the convenient main bus station in Split – or private transfers can be booked through reliable agencies, like Adiona Travel.
+There is a frequent Split airport shuttle bus that transports visitors to the main bus station in Split.
+Private transfers can also be booked through reliable agencies, like Adiona Travel.

 Where To Stay in Split

-There are many places to stay in Split – from hotels to holiday apartments to hostels.
-On short trips we like to stay near the city center – like in this great Airbnb Apartment offered by Adiona Travel.
-(Not already a member of Airbnb?
-You can also book this apartment on Booking.com).
+There are many places to stay in Split – from hotels and hostels to holiday rentals.
+On short trips we like to stay near the city center – like this convenient place offered by Adiona Travel.
+You can also check for other apartments or search for Split hotels on Booking.com

 What To Pack for Your Split, Croatia Trip

-Croatia Map and Guidebook for Split
+Croatia Guidebook and Map of Split

 It’s easy to get turned around or lost in any new city!
 Be sure to have a good city map and/or guidebook prior to arriving in Croatia.